Help keep A Mighty Girl growing in the years ahead!

 It’s 1899 and 12-year-old Serafina lives with her pa in the basement of the Biltmore Estate in North Carolina, where the most important rule has always been that no one can know she’s there.
 But when children start disappearing, Serafina knows the culprit: the mysterious man in a black cloak she’s seen stalking the estate’s halls.
 With the help of the estate owners’ nephew, Braeden, Serafina must find a way to reveal the man’s true identity.
 In the process, she will learn secrets about a legacy of magic and discover who she really is.
-Fans of this book will also want to check out the new sequel, Serafina and the Twisted Staff and Serafina and the Splintered Heart.
+Fans of this book will also want to check out the sequels, Serafina and the Twisted Staff and Serafina and the Splintered Heart.
 All three are also now available in a new box set.

 Be careful what you wish for!
 Coraline is bored in her parents’ enormous house, so when she discovers a special door that leads to a parallel world that seems almost the same — but better — at first she’s thrilled.
 The creepy denizens of the other house don’t bother her — until she gets to know her mirrored parents, white-faced, button-eyed, and determined to keep their little girl on their side of the door.
 Is Coraline clever and brave enough to return to her normal life?
 Gaiman’s tale quickly became a young adult classic, and has also received graphic novel treatment as well as being turned into an animated film.